wk275/qbTools-v2/README.md

-# qbTools V2
+# qbTools-v2
-This repository installs an integrated tooling environment on linux for QBUS or MQTT.
+This repository installs a tooling environment for qbus and mqtt.
-It creates docker containers for
+Following softwares are installed in docker containers.
 - mosquitto (message broker)
-- node-red (handles logic)
+- node-red (logic processing & creation of Home assistant entities)
 - home-assistant (dashboard)
 - influxDBv1 (database on 32bit OS architecture systems)
-- influxDBv2 (database on 64bit OS architecture systems)
+- influxDBv2 (database on 64bit OS architecture systems)  to store qbus and mqtt statistics
 - grafana (charts)
-- openhab
+- openhab (qbusmqtt requirement and dashboard)
-- qbusmqtt
+- qbusmqtt (gateway between qbus and mqtt broker

 The environment is tested on following systems:
 - raspberry pi 4B- 4GB memory - 64 bit OS - Debian GNU/Linux 11 (bullseye)

+!! qbtools-v2 does not support a 32-bit OS yet.
+Will be probably available soon !!

 #### Check if your OS is running in 64-bit mode
 ```